Don’t fall for “the Grand Palace Bangkok is closed” SCAM

 Let’s talk about why the Grand Palace is so important….

 More information about the Bangkok Grand Palace

-The Grand Palace is one of the most visited sights and popular tourist attraction in Bangkok and all of Thailand.
+A popular tourist attraction, the Grand Palace is one of the most visited sights in Bangkok and all of Thailand.

-In the complex you will find, amongst others, the Royal Residence, the throne halls and the Temple of the Emerald Buddha, one of Thailand’s most revered places.
+In the complex you will find impressive structures, amongst others, the Royal Residence, the Throne halls and Wat Phra Kaew.

-The Palace is currently used for the hosting of royal ceremonials, official gatherings, the welcoming of the king’s guests and other government events.
+The Palace is currently used for the hosting of royal ceremonials, official gatherings, the welcoming of the king’s guests, and other auspicious and government events.

-Opening hours: The complex is open daily from 8:30 with the last entry being 15:30 and the palace closing at 16:30.
+The complex is open daily from 8:30 am with the last entry being 15:30 pm and the palace closing at 16:30 pm.